Having mice in your home is concerning.

 These (and other) rodents can damage your possessions AND spread diseases.
 You need to know what you are up against!

-In this article, we take a look at what Mice can chew through, so you can arm yourself with knowledge in your quest for a Mouse free house.
-We answer the following questions; Can Mice chew through:
+In this article, we look at what mice can chew through, so you can arm yourself with knowledge in your quest for a mouse-free house.

-It is worth noting that Mice NEED to constantly chew and knaw things.
-Mice have ever-growing teeth which need to be kept sharp and at a decent length.
+It is worth noting that mice NEED to chew and gnaw things constantly.
+Mice have ever-growing teeth that need to be kept sharp and at a decent length.

 Forearmed is Forewarned – Hunt The Mice

 There are so many places where mice can hide in your house, and hunting them down can be challenging.

 You can use the information on this page to help you hunt down where the mice have been, and you can also secure weak points to limit further infestations.